 Virginia Defamation Attorneys Protecting Clients’ Rights for Nearly 20 Years

 Has someone made false and derogatory statements about your character?
 Has your reputation suffered as a result?
 Depending on the circumstances of your case, you may be entitled to compensation through a defamation lawsuit.
-The Leiser Law Firm, PLLC, a well-established labor law and employment law firm, is dedicated to representing clients throughout Northern Virginia and beyond.
+The Leiser Law Firm a well-established labor law and employment law firm, is dedicated to representing clients throughout Northern Virginia and beyond.

 Our legal team is professional, experienced, and highly qualified.
 We understand that defamation can cause substantial financial and psychological damage.
 Our lawyers carefully examine every piece of evidence in your case and assist you in taking action against the person or party responsible for attacking your character.
 We have also successfully defended those improperly sued for defamation.

 Defamation includes both written false statements (libel) and oral false statements (slander).
 Virginia law does not treat oral and written false statements differently.
 They fall under the single category of defamation.
 A person accused of libel and slander may face Class 3 misdemeanor charges in addition to civil penalties and should consult with an experienced lawyer immediately.